 If you just burn a fire every once in a while, try a seasoned softwood like fir.
 You'll like how easy it is to get started and the smell is wonderful.
 But these softwoods won't keep burning as long as hardwoods, and you'll need to keep feeding the fire.

-- Birch: This wood smells great, and has good heat but burns quickly.
-It will also burn unseasoned, but can cause gum deposits in chimneys over time.
-So, don't use the green wood too often.
+Birch: This wood smells great and has good heat, but it burns quickly.
+While it will burn unseasoned, it can cause gum deposits in chimneys over time.
+So, avoid frequent use of non-seasoned birch.

-- Hawthorn: This wood will burn slowly and hot for your wintery fires.
+Hawthorn: This wood will burn slow and hot, great for wintery fires.

-- Maple: Found in different regions of the nation, this hardwood is a popular one.
+Maple: Found in different regions of North America, this is a popular hardwood for fire burning.

-- Oak: When very well seasoned, oak burns slowly and steadily for a long time.
+Oak: When seasoned well, oak burns slowly and steadily for a long time.

-- Walnut: The hardwood burns long and hot with limited smoke.
-This one works well in wood-burning stoves.
+Walnut: This hardwood burns long and hot with limited smoke.
+Walnut works well in wood-burning stoves.